-- Transaction version 0 is not supported. - A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0. - The nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig fields have been added. - [Overwinter onward] The nVersionGroupId field has been added. - [Sapling onward] The nSpendsSapling, vSpendsSapling, nOutputsSapling, vOutputsSapling, and bindingSigSapling fields have been added. - [NU5 onward] In version 5 transactions, the nSpendsSapling, vSpendsSapling, nOutputsSapling, and vOutputsSapling fields are renamed to nSpendsSapling, vSpendsSapling, nOutputsSapling, and vOutputsSapling respectively. - [NU5 onward] The nActionsOrchard, vActionsOrchard, and bindingSigOrchard fields have been added. - In Zcash it is permitted for a transaction to have no transparent inputs, provided at least one of nJoinSplit, nSpendsSapling, nOutputsSapling, and nActionsOrchard are nonzero.
+- Transaction version 0 is not supported. - A version 1 transaction is equivalent to a version 2 transaction with nJoinSplit = 0. - The fields nJoinSplit, vJoinSplit, joinSplitPubKey, and joinSplitSig have been added. - [Overwinter onward] The field nVersionGroupId has been added. - [Sapling onward] The following fields have been added: nSpendsSapling, vSpendsSapling, nOutputsSapling, vOutputsSapling, and bindingSigSapling. - [NU5 onward] In version 5 transactions, these fields have been added: nConsensusBranchId, nActionsOrchard, vActionsOrchard, flagsOrchard, valueBalanceOrchard, anchorOrchard, sizeProofsOrchard, proofsOrchard, bindingSigOrchard, and vSpendAuthSigsOrchard.

-• A consensus rule limiting transaction size has been added.
+- In Zcash it is permitted for a transaction to have no transparent inputs, provided at least one of nJoinSplit, nSpendsSapling, nOutputsSapling, and nActionsOrchard are nonzero. - A consensus rule limiting transaction size has been added.
 In Bitcoin there is a corresponding standard rule but no consensus rule.